Azure quickstart (Deprecated)

 Deploy the Azure quickstart template

-The Azure quickstart template is a customized ARM template that deploys essential Azure resources for the CDP environment.
+The Azure quickstart template is a customized ARM template that deploys essential Azure resources for the Cloudera environment.

-1. Click Deploy to Azure to begin ARM template deployment of CDP prerequisites in your Azure subscription.
+1. Click Deploy to Azure to begin ARM template deployment of Cloudera prerequisites in your Azure subscription.

-2. Log in to Azure to create the resources in your subscription that are required for CDP deployment.
+2. Log in to Azure to create the resources in your subscription that are required for Cloudera deployment.
 These resources include VNet, ADLS Gen2, and 4 user managed identities.

 3. On the Custom deployment screen, click Create new under the Resource group field and then give the resource group a name (it should only contain letters, numbers, and hyphens).